finddx/FINDCov19TrackerData/README.md

 When aggregating over periods or groups, we apply the following principles:

-### Aggregation over period

-If data is missing during more than 25% of the most recent observations, the period is considered incomplete, no aggregated value is computed.
+**Aggregation over period**: If data is missing during more than 25% of the most recent observations, the period is considered incomplete, no aggregated value is computed.

-### Aggregation over group

-Groups aggregations use all the countries for which data is available.
+**Aggregation over group**: Groups aggregations use all the countries for which data is available.
 If a ratio is computed (e.g., per capita measures, positivity rate), we only consider observations that have values both for the nominator and the denominator.
 E.g., to calculate tests per capita for a continent, a country is only used if it reports both test and population data.

 ## Workflow Description